gaurav-gkg/TaskHub/README.md

-# Project & Bounty Management System
+# TaskHub - Project & Bounty Management System

 A full-stack web application for managing projects, tasks, and bounties with Admin and User roles.